IRA 101: What they are and how they can help you save for retirement

 - Want to start saving for retirement now

-- Have one or more 401(k)s or other retirement accounts from previous employers and are interested in consolidating their savings
+- Have one or more 401(k) accounts or other retirement accounts from previous employers and are interested in consolidating their savings

-- Already have an employer-sponsored 401(k) and are interested in saving additional funds for retirement
+- Already have access to an employer-sponsored 401(k) plan and are interested in saving additional funds for retirement

 As with any financial decision, consult an advisor or tax professional to help determine if an IRA could be a retirement savings option for you.